 Today I would like to introduce you to Kaitlin from An Apple Per Day.
-Kaitlin shares many posts on her site on the topics of eco-friendly, healthy living.
+Kaitlin shares many posts on the topics of eco-friendly, healthy living.
 Today Kaitlin is sharing the importance of signing your kids up for swim lessons.
 So without further ado, here’s Kaitlin.

 One of my kids is at the age when it’s time to sign him up for swim lessons.
 I made a mental note to do that next summer, until I talked to my good friend Katie.
 She was signing her kids up in the winter, and once I heard her logic – I changed my mind and did the same.

 Kids and summer.
 If I looked forward to next summer, I knew my child would be like all the other kids – he’d want to be hanging out with his friends.
 They would want to spend time at the community pool.
 I remember when school let out when I was a kid.
 I ran home that day all excited about a whole summer with only play on my mind.
 If my Mom had mentioned anything with the word “lesson” in it, I would have rolled my eyes.
 I know my son will be the same way.
 Getting swim lessons out of the way before next summer makes a lot of sense.
 Here are some articles with great information about kids and swim lessons:

 The school mindset.
 In the fall, kids fall back into the routine of listening to teachers.
 My son will be more receptive to what a swim instructor has to say.
 I went to a swim class last summer to see what it was like, and I do remember some of the kids seemed to wander and not pay attention at times.
 Swim lessons are too important for my son’s safety to have him staring off into space.
 In the fall, he’s likely to pay better attention.
 He will be in the habit of school, and that is a key element in having him retain what he is taught in a swim class.